 In some cases, yes, they do.
 In others, with the cost of construction and upkeep, you probably won’t ever recoup your investment.

-Fences: A new fence will add more privacy and keep kids safe.
+A new fence will add more privacy and keep kids safe.
 It can also have an impact on your curb appeal.
 It can have a positive impact on the value of your home.
+Here are some tips for installing a fence.

-Deck: A deck is not a cheap investment, but it does pay off.
-You make your homebuyer feel like they have more useable space.
-Depending on the material, size, and scope of the project, you can see upwards of an 80% of the price of the deck reflected in the new value of the home.
+A deck is not a cheap investment, but it does pay off.
+You make your homebuyer feel like they have more usable space.
+Depending on the material, size, and scope of the project, you can see upwards of 80% of the price of the deck reflected in the new value of the home.

 Fire pits are a nice, cozy way to increase the usability of your yard in the cooler months.
 This CAN add real value for potential buyers.

-Swimming Pool: While pools are great for enjoying the weather and hosting parties, you won’t see a monetary return on your pool investment once you factor in all the extra costs to maintain it.
-If you plan to stay in the home and enjoy the pool for years to come – take the plunge and talk to the pros at Leisure Pools.
+While pools are great for enjoying the weather and hosting parties, you won’t see a monetary return on your pool investment once you factor in all the extra costs to maintain it.
+If you plan to stay at the home and enjoy the pool for years to come – take the plunge and talk to the pros at Leisure Pools.
 But it’s not a project worth taking on if you’re looking to add value.

 Even though they’re outdoor structures – you need to take care of them like they’re part of your main home.
 Decks, fences, pools, and fire pits all require regular maintenance to keep them safe and strong.